How do I become a candidate for admission to the Guided Studies Program?

 If I express interest in Guided Studies, what happens then?

-If the Admissions Office makes a favorable decision on your application to Trinity, the Guided Studies Steering Committee (composed of faculty who teach in the program and Dean Fisher) will then review your academic qualifications and determine whether to admit you to Guided Studies.
+If the Admissions Office makes a favorable decision on your application to Trinity, the Guided Studies Steering Committee (composed of faculty who teach in the program and co-directors Frank Kirkpatrick and Chloe Wheatley) will then review your academic qualifications and determine whether to admit you to Guided Studies.
 If you are accepted into the program, you will be notified by mid-April and given until the end of the month to decide whether you intend to enroll.
 Since there is room in Guided Studies for only about 25 students in each entering class, it is not always possible to accommodate all those who wish to participate.
 When the number of candidates exceeds the number of places, preference is given to those the Steering Committee judges to have the strongest aptitude and motivation for the type of rigorous study the program entails.

 Will my chances of gaining admission to Trinity be affected by my decision about Guided Studies?